 Take South Padre Island, for example.
 If you know anything about South Padre, it's that it's a nightmare during spring break and even worse during the summer holidays.
-If you don't live in Texas, you probably haven't ever thought about going, and if you do, you probably didn't think for long—your answer was surely "No." (Unless, of course, getting wasted on a beach with a bunch of teenagers is your idea of fun, in which case no judgment!)
+If you don't live in Texas, you probably haven't ever thought about going, and if you do, you probably didn't think for long—your answer was surely "No."

 South Padre Island is probably not the first place you associate with ecotourism, but it's actually a hub for sea turtle rescue.
 When you make a visit to the aptly-named Sea Turtle Inc., you'll not only learn more about sea turtles and their increasingly uphill battle, but you can volunteer to help rescue and rehabilitate them.

 You'll even have the opportunity to adopt your very own sea turtle, which will make sure he or she has the funds and support necessary to make it before returning to the sea.
 You might more readily associate the paradisiacal beaches of Central America with sea turtle rescue than the shores of South Padre Island, but devoting some of your spring break to these sweet animals might just be the lucky break they need in their lives.